Contact Mary Suditu & the Cross Bronx Bridges Team

 How will public comments on the project be considered?

 Comments may be submitted to the project team via e-mail and U.S. mail.
-While the Department will accept and take into consideration all comments it receives related to the project, a formal comment period will follow the release of the Draft Design Report/Environmental Assessment to the public.
-During the formal comment period, NYSDOT will hold two public hearings to provide the public with an opportunity to submit written and/or oral comments.
-Information on the two public hearings will be made available at a later date with extensive outreach planned to ensure the public has ample notice.
+While the Department will accept and take into consideration all comments it receives related to the project, a formal comment period follows the release of the Draft Design Report/Environmental Assessment to the public.
+Public hearings are held during the formal comment period to provide the public with an opportunity to submit written and/or oral comments.

 All comments are important, and NYSDOT and the Federal Highway Administration (FHWA) will take into consideration all comments received throughout the environmental review process, which will inform the final decision on the project.
 Substantive comments received during the formal comment period will be responded to in the Final Design Report/Environmental Assessment.